yukihim/WebProg251/README.md

 - **Brand Showcase**: Explore cars by top brands with logo backgrounds.
 - **Responsive Design**: Mobile-friendly layout.
 - **SEO Practices Applied**: Meta Description, Semantic HTML, Sitemap.

----

-## For hybridauth/emailjs configs

-Contact me through `jacklorien@gmail.com` to get the configs.
-This is to ensure all the keys are not public and be used by others.